Setting up a 4K Kodi box with sndio on FreeBSD

 Using portmaster to compile ports

-Note: if ports configuration isn’t desired beyond what’s already specified in make.conf, prepend BATCH=1 to the below command.
-I recommend at least looking over the options available for multimedia/ffmpeg and multimedia/kodi with make config.
+Note: if you don’t want ports configuration beyond what make.conf specifies, prepend BATCH=1 to the below command.
+I recommend at least reviewing the options available for multimedia/ffmpeg and multimedia/kodi with make config.

 Remember to install packages needed for Hardware video acceleration.
-In the Latte Panda Delta’s case, they are multimedia/libva-intel-media-driver and multimedia/libvdpau-va-gl.
+For the Latte Panda Delta, these packages include multimedia/libva-intel-media-driver and multimedia/libvdpau-va-gl.

 # portmaster audio/sndio graphics/drm-kmod multimedia/libva-intel-media-driver \